QMCSoftware/QMCSoftware/python_prototype/sphinx/rst_from_demos/qmcpy_intro.rst

     qmcpy 0.1

-Alternatively, we can import individual objects from ‘qmcpy’ as shown below.
+Alternatively, we can import individual objects from 'qmcpy' as shown below.

 .. code:: ipython3